Everyone gets the same 24 hours each day.

 45. Listen to Baroque music while you’re studying

-  Studies have shown that listening to certain kinds of Baroque music has a beneficial effect on memory, attention and mood.
+Studies have shown that listening to certain kinds of Baroque music has a beneficial effect on learning.

 I listen to Baroque music every time I do work, and I’ve found that it helps me to concentrate.

 You can start by listening to the Baroque music found here.

 “Time management” sounds like a simple concept, but it isn’t.

 There are so many distractions in this digital age we live in.
 As such, it’s becoming harder and harder for students to master the art of time management.

 Of course, this doesn’t mean that it’s impossible to be a productive student.
 It just means that it’ll require effort on your part.